Envirometrix/PredictiveSoilMapping/main.md

     reflect, why is it of interest, considerations; in general terms)*;

--   *Definition of the soil feature related to the soil property and it’s spatial domain (2D, 3D)*;
+-   *Definition of the soil feature related to the soil property and its spatial domain (2D, 3D)*;

--   *Definition of the reference method to assess the soil property value*;
+-   *Definition of the reference methods used to assess the soil property value*;

 -   *Definition of the convention used to express the soil property value